 Sharp key signatures cover seven of the twelve major keys: G, D, A, E, B, F♯, and C♯ major.
-Each one adds one more sharp to the staff in a fixed order, and learning that order is the key to recognizing any sharp key signature at a glance.
+Each one adds one more sharp to the staff in a fixed order, and learning that order is the fastest way to recognize any sharp key signature at a glance.

-This guide lists every major key signature that uses sharps, shows what each one looks like on the staff, and explains the simple trick to identify any sharp key from the last sharp in its signature.
-This is part 2 of our key signatures series; part 1 covers the basics, and part 3 covers flat keys.
+This guide lists every major key signature that uses sharps, shows what each one looks like on the staff, gives the relative minor that shares each signature, and explains the simple trick to identify any sharp key from the last sharp in its signature.
+This is part 2 of our key signatures series; part 1 covers the basics and the full chart, and part 3 covers flat keys.

 Major key signatures with sharps